-Question: Probably if you’re not so much into luxury or stuff like that, maybe the comparison with one million dollars – with some people at least, you can pass that test.
-But what about appreciation and getting a pat on the back, or this kind of “gain” for yourself…?
+Probably if you’re not so much into luxury or stuff like that, maybe the comparison with a million euros – with some people at least – you can pass that test.
+But what about appreciation and getting a pat on the back, or this kind of “gain” for yoursel?

-Alex: Specific.
-I’ve always found that if you work with specific beings, you get the inspiration.
-If you, you know, “All the hell creatures, and all the hungry ghosts”, and so on – for most people that’s too amorphous.
+I’ve always found that if you work with specific beings, you get inspiration.
+But if you think in terms of all the hell creatures, and all the hungry ghosts, and so on – for most people that’s too amorphous.
 It’s just too general, too vague.

-Question: And the contact with you, I would like to develop single-minded concentration, and based on that attain enlightenment, or…?
+Do we also think, from contact with the person, that I would like to develop single-minded concentration, and based on that attain enlightenment?

-Alex: You would see or hear somebody and, “I’m not focused and my mind wanders, and so on, but by practicing with this person, trying to actually help them, trying to listen to them when they’re talking to me, I can develop concentration, based on interest, and seeing the value of it, and the value of this person.
-Then I will listen to them.
-That inspires me to have the concentration, because ‘you’re a human being and you have feelings and so on, just as I do, and want to be taken seriously just as I would.’”
+Yes, when you see or hear somebody, you can think, “I’m not focused and my mind wanders, but by practicing with this person, trying to actually help them, trying to listen to them when they’re talking to me, I can develop concentration, based on interest, and seeing the value of it, and the value of this person.
+Then I will listen to them."
+That inspires me to have the concentration, because I realize that you’re a human being and you have feelings and so on, just as I do, and want to be taken seriously just as I would.
 And so that inspires us to develop the concentration, which we wouldn’t be able to do just sitting in our room looking at the wall.

-Alex: Right, how precious they are – this is what it’s saying here, “Is more precious than a wish-granting gem.”
-That when I meet this person, here is the perfect opportunity to be able to practice, and gain inspiration; “May I be able to help this one, may I be able to help the drunk in the street,” even if we don’t know how to do it now.
+Right, how precious they are – this is what it’s saying here, “more precious than a wish-granting gem.”
+That means, when I meet this person, here is the perfect opportunity to be able to practice, and gain inspiration; “May I be able to help this one, may I be able to help the drunk in the street,” even if we don’t know how to do it now.

-Alex: That’s not taking it far enough, if you just put it that way.
-I mean it’s not that I want to develop patience, because then, you know, I’ll get ten points on the scale.
-I want to be able to help this person.
+That’s not taking it far enough, if you just put it that way.
+It’s not that I want to develop patience, because then I’ll get ten points on the scale.
+I sincerely want to be able to help this person just for their sake.
 I want to be able to help not just this person; I want to be able to help all beings.
 And in order to help all beings I need to develop compassion and patience, and the willingness to get involved with messy situations.
 “Like a swan plunging into a lotus pond,” Shantideva says – jump into the messy situations.
 So this person is precious because I think, “Oh my goodness, someone who’s suffering so much like that.
 I wish that I could really help such a person.”
 So you develop compassion, you develop bodhichitta, “In order to really help them, I’m going to have to develop myself.”

-Question: But I mean, from this kind of thoughts I would imagine that some kind of actions would result…
+From these kinds of thoughts I would imagine that some kind of actions would result.

 I often see that in the U-Bahns, the subways here, I find that quite amazing.
 Because where I come from, if there’s a drunk or somebody like that, they’d call the police, and people would stay away and they’d be very hostile.
 Whereas I’ve seen people on the U-Bahn, somebody’s drunk and they actually talk with the person.
 The person is talking completely crazy, and the people don’t give the appearance of being uptight, and they just speak to them like to a normal person.
 You don’t move to the other side of the car, or these things, which, from my cultural background, people would do that.
 They would move away.
 So that doesn’t mean that you take the drunk home and all of that.

-Participant: Maybe the first thing to start with is to regard the person differently and to think, “Well, this person is precious and he’s no asshole.”
+Maybe the first thing to start with is to regard the person differently and to think, “Well, this person is precious and he’s not a complete worthless loser.”
 And even if it’s not one hundred percent serious, but the first thing to start with is to get away from this aversion.